Trochosa terricola

 Trochosa terricola is known as the ground wolf spider, is a wolf spider which is common and widespread in western and central Europe.
 It has been recorded as prey for the pompilid wasp.

 Description

 Male Trochosa terricola are 7–9 mm in length while females are 7–14 mm.

 Similar in appearance to other Trochosa species, the female T. terricola has a reddish abdomen while the male has darkened front legs.
 The two short lines which are visible on carapace are a diagnostic feature of Trochosa wolf spiders.
-The light cardiac mark separates it from Trochosa ruricola which has a dark cardiac mark.
+The dark cardiac mark separates it from Trochosa ruricola which has a light cardiac mark.